davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 _Learning objectives:_
 1. Java basics: Encapsulation, Inheritance, File I/O, Exceptions.
 2. Testing: JUnit, continuous integration via Github Actions.
-3. Tools and libraries: Maven, adding dependencies to `pom.xml`, Gson for parsing JSON files, Apache's Common CLI for parsing command line interfaces, SQL for relational database.
+3. Tools and libraries: Maven, adding dependencies to `pom.xml`, Gson for parsing JSON files, Apache's Common CLI for parsing command line interfaces, databases (NoSQL or SQL).

 _Problem Statement:_

 You are provided with an `input.json` file located [here](https://github.com/davsec-teaching/ECS160-HW1-skeleton/blob/master/src/main/resources/input.json) that consists of thousands of social media posts from [Bluesky](https://bsky.app).
 Every post can contain one of more replies.
 If a post does not have any reply we will call it a `standalone post`.

-Your goal is to write a Java program that first persists the posts and their replies in the Json file to a SQL database.
-You should use the [PostgreSQL](https://www.postgresql.org/download/) database for your application.
+Your goal is to write a Java program that first caches the posts and their replies in the Json file to a database.
+You can use the [Redis](https://redis.io/) database for your application.
+When storing the posts and replies in the Redis database, you should make sure that it is possible to reconstruct the parent-child relationships of a post and its replies from the data stored.
+Alternatively, you can use a SQL database such as [PostgreSQL]() and use relationships defined by primary-key and foreign-keys to store the data.
-Make sure that every SQL record has an auto-incremented primary key, and that every reply has a foreign key to refer to its parent post's primary key.

 Then, your application should compute the following basic statistics for the provided posts and replies.
 These statistics are---the total number of posts, the average number of replies per post, and average interval between comments (for posts which have comments).
 Depending on an option provided on the command line (`weighted = true|false`), you will either compute a simple average, or a weighted average that depends on the length of the post or comments for the first two statistics (total number of posts, average number of replies per post).
 Weighted average: The goal of the weighted average computation is to provide more weightage for longer posts.
 The formula for the weight of a post: